kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

       - python example.py
 ```

-While the Script task made it easy to add dynamic values to our code, we can do the same by passing them into the task as an environment variable and then retrieving them in our Python code using `os.environ`.
+While the Script task made it easy to add dynamic values to our code, we can do the same by passing them into the task as an environment variable and then access them in our code.

 ```yaml
 id: example